Anton A Komar, Ph.D.

 Honors and Awards:

-1995 ESF (European Science Foundation) support grant award to participate in the European research conference: "Protein Folding and Stability (Theoretical and experimental approaches)", San Feliu De Guixols, Spain, (April 8-13, 1995)
+1995 ESF (European Science Foundation) support grant award to participate in the European research conference: "Protein Folding and Stability (Theoretical and experimental approaches)", San Feliu De Guixols, Spain, (8-13 April, 1995)

 2007 Cleveland State University Merit Recognition Award in Research

-2008 Cleveland State University College of Science Outstanding Research Award
+2008 Cleveland State University, College of Science Outstanding Research Award

-2009 Cleveland State University Merit Recognition Award in Research
+2009 Cleveland State University, Merit Recognition Award in Research

 Research Interests:

-Our research is concerned with protein synthesis and translational control of gene expression in eukaryotic cells.
-Recent studies have pointed to the key role of translational control in regulating gene expression during development, differentiation, cell cycle progression, cell growth, apoptosis, and stress.
+We are interested in protein structure/function relationships and the mechanism of protein synthesis and translational control of gene expression in eukaryotic cells.
+Regulation of mRNA translation is an important step in the control of gene expression.
 Regulation of translation is mainly exerted at the initiation step of protein synthesis, thus allowing rapid modification of the overall rate of translation as well as post-transcriptional regulation of gene expression due to changes in the relative selection of different mRNA species utilizing different mechanisms of translation initiation.
+Over the past decade, research in this field has revealed numerous new control mechanisms and new ones are constantly being added to the list along with their translationally regulated genes.
+Translational control plays a pivotal role in development, differentiation, cell cycle progression, cell growth, apoptosis, and stress.
+As such, dysregulation of translation has been shown to be associated with a wide range of human diseases, including but not limited to diabetes and cancer.

 Teaching Areas: